 The Tuition Refund Plan protects both you and the school.
-You are contracting with CDSA for educational programs and services for the entire 2019-20 academic year and therefore, you are responsible for the payment of the contract in full.
+You are contracting with CDSA for educational programs and services for the entire 2021-22 academic year and therefore, you are responsible for the payment of the contract in full.
 However, you may find that you may need to relocate on short notice, your financial status has changed, or there are other circumstances that result in your child(ren) being withdrawn from the school.
-The Tuition Refund Plan pays 50-75% of the balance of your unused insured fees.
-The percentage is dependent on the reason for withdrawal and determined by the Dewar company.
-Typically, reimbursement is 50% for a non-medical reason and between 50% & 75% for an approved medical reason.
-You pay a premium equal to 3.1% of the annual tuition amount of your agreement and then, if you must leave during the school year, the Tuition Refund Plan typically pays 50% of your remaining financial obligation to the school.
+The Tuition Refund Plan pays 50%-60% of the balance of your unused insured fees.
+The percentage is dependent on the reason for withdrawal and determined by the Protect My Tuition company.
+Typically, reimbursement is 60% for a non-medical reason and between 60% to 75% for an approved medical reason.
+You pay a premium equal to 3.1% of the annual tuition amount of your agreement and then, if you must leave during the school year, the Tuition Refund Plan typically pays 50-60% of your remaining financial obligation to the school.
 The premium is a one-time required fee paid in September (school year monthly enrollment agreements), not a monthly fee.
-See the 2019-20 Tuition and Fee Schedule for exact premium amounts.
+See the 2021-22 Tuition and Fee Schedule for exact premium amounts.
+A student must attend school at least 14 consecutive days if withdrawing for reasons other than medical as explained in the tuition refund brochure.